Life is not a cakewalk. It can either make or break you.

 Rest is history!

 Shah Rukh Khan needs no introduction.
 He’s an epitome of the heights film stars can ever achieve.
-He’s been popularly as the ‘King Khan”.
+He’s popularly known as the ‘King Khan” in Indian cinema.

 The story of Shah Rukh reveals the fact that his life wasn’t a bed of roses.
 He was born in a refugee colony in New Delhi.
 His father was a freedom fighter and mother, a homemaker.
 He lost both his parents when in his early twenties and was left with nothing to hold on.